fAKe2004/ClownpieceTorch/docs/week1/tutorial.md

 Return a sliced tensor at `dim`, with `[start:start+length]`.
 Return a view if `copy=false`; otherwise, return a contiguous new tensor. [link](https://docs.pytorch.org/docs/stable/generated/torch.narrow.html#torch.narrow)

 ---
-> **vec<Tensor> chunk(int dim, int num_chunk) const**
+> **vec<Tensor> chunk(int chunks, int dim) const**

 [link](https://docs.pytorch.org/docs/stable/generated/torch.chunk.html#torch.chunk)

-Attempts to split a tensor into the specified number of `num_chunk`.
+Attempts to split a tensor into the specified number of `chunks`.
 Each chunk is a view of the input tensor.

-If the tensor size along the given dimension `dim` is divisible by `num_chunk`, all returned chunks will be the same size.
-If the tensor size along the given dimension dim is not divisible by `num_chunk`, all returned chunks will be the same size, except the last one.
-If such division is not possible, this function may return fewer than the specified number of num_chunk.
+If the tensor size along the given dimension `dim` is divisible by `chunks`, all returned chunks will be the same size.
+If the tensor size along the given dimension dim is not divisible by `chunks`, all returned chunks will be the same size, except the last one.
+If such division is not possible, this function may return fewer than the specified number of chunks.

 ---
 > **vec<Tensor> split(int dim, int split_size) const** & **vec<Tensor> split(int dim, veci split_sections) const**